 People were supported by staff that had appropriate skills and experience to meet their needs and people told us staff knew them well and how best to support them.
-One person said, "They know me well, they are all wonderful."
-Another person commented, "They know what to do.
-They are very good."
+One person said, "They [staff] know what I like."
+Another person said yes, when we asked if staff knew them well.

 Staff had the knowledge and abilities required to meet the needs of people living at home and staff told us they received appropriate training to support them in their roles and to develop their practice.
-One member of staff said, "The training we get is very good.
-It really helps me to do my job and to do it well."
-Training records demonstrated that staff received up to date training appropriate to the needs of people using the service and which also met the needs of staff.
-We saw the provider's mandatory training included areas such as safeguarding, Mental Capacity Act 2005, manual handling and first aid amongst others.
-The provider also offered specialised training which was appropriate to the needs of the people using the service and included training such as epilepsy, food allergies, dementia awareness, dignity and respect and working in an empowering way.
+One member of staff said, "I get great support, training has been very useful."
+Training records demonstrated that staff received up to date training appropriate to the needs of people using the service and which also met the developmental needs of staff.
+We saw the provider's mandatory training included areas such as safeguarding, Mental Capacity Act (2005), manual handling and first aid amongst others.
+The provider also offered specialised training which was appropriate to the needs of the people using the service and included training such as dignity and respect and working in an empowering way.
 Staff were also supported to further develop their professional knowledge and skills by being supported to undertake recognised qualifications in health and social care.

-Staff told us they felt supported in their roles and received regular supervision and had an appraisal of their practice and performance.
+Staff told us they felt supported in their roles, received regular supervision and had an appraisal of their practice and performance.
 Staff records showed that supervision was conducted on a regular basis in line with the provider's policy and included discussion of any staff training needs.
-There were systems in place to ensure staff new to the home were inducted into the service appropriately in line with the Care Certificate.
-The Care Certificate sets out learning outcomes, competencies and standards of care that are expected of all new care workers.
+We looked at supervision records and saw content around what was working well was recorded along with what did not work so well.
+People had development plans in place which were reviewed at regular intervals.
+There were systems in place to ensure staff new to the home were inducted into the service appropriately.
 Newly appointed staff undertook an induction period which included familiarisation of the provider's policies and procedures, completing the provider's mandatory training and shadowing experienced colleagues to enable them to become familiar with the service and people living there.

 People told us they were involved in the decisions about their care and were able to express their preferences to staff.
-One person said, "Staff know what I like.
-They ask me all the time.
-They are very good."
-Staff demonstrated their knowledge and understanding of people's right to make informed choices and decisions independently and where it was necessary for staff to act in someone's best interests.
-Care plans recorded decisions people had made and consent they had provided in areas of their care, for example consenting and making decisions about medicines and managing finances.
-Care plans also documented the support people received by independent mental capacity advocates when making decisions relating to their care and treatment.
+One person said, "I get to make my own decisions."
+Staff demonstrated their knowledge and understanding of people's right to make informed choices and decisions independently and when it was appropriate for staff to act in someone's best interests.
+Care plans recorded decisions people had consented to aspects of their care , for example consenting and making decisions about medicines and managing finances.
+There was a poster on the wall indicating to people they could access an advocate if they required one.